RedPointGlobal/redpoint-rpi/docs/readme-configuration.md

 After completing either the [Greenfield](greenfield.md) or [Migration](migration.md) guide, configure the optional features below.
 The Interaction CLI supports two workflows:

-- **During initial setup** — the CLI offers each feature after generating your base config, so you can include everything in one pass.
+- **During initial setup:** the CLI offers each feature after generating your base config, so you can include everything in one pass.
-- **After deployment** — add features to an existing overrides file at any time:
+- **After deployment:** add features to an existing overrides file at any time:

 ```bash
 bash deploy/cli/interactioncli.sh -a <feature>    # add a specific feature